lucalandolfi/wacom-profile-manager/README.md

 sudo apt-get install bash libnotify xserver-xorg-input-wacom
 ```

-* Copy the scripts to a directory in your `$PATH`, for example:
+* Copy the scripts to a directory in your `PATH`, for example:
 ```
 sudo cp wacom-profile-manager switchprofile /usr/local/bin
 ```

 ## Configuration
 ### Devices definition
 Using the output of `xsetwacom list`, write the names of the devices exposed by your tablet in the `devices` file, which is located by default at `$HOME/.config/wacom-profile-manager/devices`.

 For example

 ```
 $ xsetwacom list